aberardinelli/switchlubeguide/README.md

 Special notes about springs:
 * If you're OK with buying multiple types of lube, most enthusiasts would recommend you use oil like Krytox 105 or Krytox 106 on your springs.
-* If you're not ready to make mulitple purchases yet, you can brush-lube or donut-dip using the same lube as you used on your switches and that will work just fine.
+* If you're not ready to make multiple purchases yet, you can brush-lube or donut-dip using the same lube as you used on your switches and that will work just fine.
 (More on those techniques later, if you don't know what they mean.)

 Special notes about stabs:
 * Many people prefer a thicker lube on their stabilizers than they do on their switches.
 So, the best choices from the list above for stabilizers are: Krytox 205g0, Krytox XHT-BDZ, or dialectic grease.